 MediaWiki Alternatives

 MediaWiki is described as 'Free software wiki package written in PHP, originally for use on Wikipedia.
 It is now used by several other projects of the non-profit Wikimedia Foundation and by many other wikis' and is a very popular Wiki Engine in the education & reference category.
 There are more than 50 alternatives to MediaWiki for a variety of platforms, including Web-based, Self-Hosted, Windows, Linux and SaaS apps.
-The best MediaWiki alternative is TiddlyWiki, which is both free and Open Source.
-Other great apps like MediaWiki are Google Docs, Docmost, Ibis Wiki and DokuWiki.
+The best MediaWiki alternative is Google Docs, which is free.
+Other great apps like MediaWiki are TiddlyWiki, Docmost, Ibis Wiki and DokuWiki.

 Copy a direct link to this comment to your clipboard